Do I need a licence?

 - having possession or control of a controlled facility

 - operating a controlled facility

-A controlled person must not undertake any of the above conducts unless the person is authorised to do so by a facility licence OR the person is exempted in relation to the conduct concerned.
+A controlled person must not undertake any of these conducts unless the person is authorised to do so by a facility licence OR the person is exempted from the conduct concerned.

-A prescribed radiation facility is a facility that is prescribed in Regulation 6 of the Australian Radiation Protection and Nuclear Safety Regulations 1999 (the Regulations) and includes:
+A prescribed radiation facility is a facility that is prescribed in section 13 of the Australian Radiation Protection and Nuclear Safety Regulations 2018 (the Regulations) and includes: